 Here are the mirrors with one side up.

 I cannot even tell you how easy this was!
 I had these on the doors in 30 minutes or less from start to finish.
-Definitely tops my original idea of attempting to make this type of molding myself!
+It definitely tops my original idea of attempting to make this type of molding myself!

 Here is a look at them closer up, they do not interfere with the doors opening and closing at all.

 And remember in this post that I did about the knock-off designer bedding in this room when I mentioned that my daughter painted one of her walls black?
 Well, I can’t believe I’m going to show you this, but it’s true, I let her.

-I want to say a HUGE thank you to the people over at My Overlay’s for supplying the Overlay’s for my mirrored closet door makeover!
-This is not a sponsored post, all opinions are my own.
+Thank you to the people over at My Overlay’s for designing the Overlays for my mirrored closet door makeover!
 I really loved the product and will definitely use it again.
 I still have some ideas for the Anne pattern!